 Here’s how to create an event on Facebook that reaches the maximum number of people.

-Create events from your business page by accessing the “Events” section through the nine dots in the top right corner or from the “More” tab dropdown for both online and offline gatherings.
+Create events from your Facebook business page by accessing the “Events” section using the nine dots menu access in the top right corner, or through the “More” tab dropdown, for both online events and offline events.

 Step 2: Add Event Details

-After creating your event page, design an appealing banner and add details including specific date, time, and location information for offline events or access instructions for online events.
+After creating your event page, design an eye-catching cover photo or event banner.
+Add event details such as date and time settings, location information for offline events, or access instructions for online events.

-Write a catchy, informative description explaining the event, attendance benefits, and value proposition.
-Select a theme-appropriate cover photo that captures attention and makes your event memorable.
+Write a concise, informative event description that explains the purpose, benefits, and value.
+Choose a theme-based event cover photo that attracts attention and makes your event on Facebook memorable.

-You will find different details for offline and virtual events.
-For an offline event, you have to enter the physical location.
+The details differ for offline events and virtual events.
+For offline gatherings, you must enter the physical location information.

-A virtual event can be Facebook Live, or you can share an external link with your audience to join the event.
+A virtual event may be hosted as a Facebook Live event, or you can share an external link with attendees to join.

-Add ticket links or RSVP buttons for easy registration and attendance tracking.
-Detailed, interesting event pages drive higher attendance rates.
+Add ticket links or RSVP buttons for smooth registration and attendance tracking.
+A detailed and well-designed event Facebook page boosts attendance rates.

 Step 3: Optimize Your Event Page to reach the targeted audience

-Select appropriate categories and engaging words that make your event worth attending.
+Select the right category and engaging event keywords that make your event page setup appealing and worth attending.

 How to Add Keywords to Facebook Events